-The initial concept for the facility was a place to honour and recognize the efforts, achievements and contributions that Canadians have made to the realm of Canadian Motorsports.
+The Canadian Motorsport Hall of Fame exists to honour and recognize the efforts, achievements and contributions that Canadians have made in the realm of Canadian Motorsports.

 In November of 1997, the Canadian Motorsport Hall of Fame moved to 777 Bay Street.
 The 7,500 square foot space offered more room and a better display environment for the museum’s exhibits and soon attracted a steady stream of motorsports enthusiasts.

-The Hall of Fame now has 171 inducted honourable members, who have been recognized for their accomplishments and contributions to Canadian motorsports.
+The Hall of Fame now has inducted over 200 honourable members, who have been recognized for their accomplishments and contributions to Canadian motorsports.
 These men, women and companies have earned the privilege to be a part of the Hall.
 Categories for induction include: Competitors, Motorsport Builders, Team Members and Significant Contributors.